FraunhoferISST/TREND/docs/docs/03-usage/10-watermarker/03-java.md

      */
     public static <T> T unwrap(Result<T> result) {
         handle(result.getStatus());
-        assert result.getHasValue() :
+        assert result.hasValue() :
-                "A Result with a Status of type Success or Warning are expected to have a value";
+                "A Result with a Status of type Success or Warning is expected to have a value";

         return result.getValue();
     }